PrimelPrime/ccm/README.md

 > Enjoy!

+## Version 2.3.0
+Add magnet wheels functionality -- Shoutout to Krzysztof for letting me use the script.
+Refactor rendering functions and instance management: Improve performance and organization of attached elements.
+Fix path handling in onImportPaths: Update min_mta_version, and streamline file operations.

+## Version 2.2.0
+Added setAircraftMaxHeight()
+Added additional functionality to now be able to delete paths and all of its correlated files.

 ## Version 2.1.0
 Added the ability to mirror path recordings as well as being able to add offsets - see addition options panel.
 Added a switchbutton to turn of peds when using endless vehicles if there are problems with performance.